MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Remove-Item.md

 This command deletes all of the CSV files in the current folder and all subfolder recursively.

-Because the *Recurse* parameter in **Remove-Item** has a known issue, the command in this example uses **Get-ChildItem** to get the desired files, and then uses the pipeline operator to pass them to **Remove-Item**.
+Because the `-Recurse` parameter in `Remove-Item` has a known issue, the command in this example uses `Get-ChildItem` to get the desired files, and then uses the pipeline operator to pass them to `Remove-Item`.

-In the **Get-ChildItem** command, *Path* has a value of *, which represents the contents of the current folder.
+In the `Get-ChildItem` command, `-Path` has a value of *, which represents the contents of the current folder.
-It uses *Include* to specify the CSV file type, and it uses *Recurse* to make the retrieval recursive.
+It uses `-Include` to specify the CSV file type, and it uses `-Recurse` to make the retrieval recursive.

-If you try to specify the file type the path, such as `-Path *.csv`, the cmdlet interprets the subject of the search to be a file that has no child items, and *Recurse* fails.
+If you try to specify the file type the path, such as `-Path *.csv`, the cmdlet interprets the subject of the search to be a file that has no child items, and `-Recurse` fails.

 ### Example 5: Delete subkeys recursively
 ```